kdheepak/kdheepak.github.io/content/blog/github_pelican.md

 Advantages

 * Easy to learn - It has almost no syntax.
-You can learn how to format like in a pro in half an hour
+You can learn how to format like a pro in half an hour.
 * Fast - You don't have to deal with HTML tags or WYSIWYG editors.
 * Platform independent - You can edit your blog posts from anywhere, be it on your PC, tablet or mobile device.
-You can even use your favourite text editor, which is obviously VIM, right?
+You can even use your favourite text editor. (which is obviously VIM, right?)
 * Markdown handles all of the following beautifully:
     * lists
     * links